billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 --------

-## Opening a Viewer
+## Opening a File Viewer

-From main console window, choose `File/Open File Viewer` then select any SpikeGLX `bin` file.
+From main Console window, choose `File/Open File Viewer` then select any SpikeGLX `bin` file.

 You can open several files, one Viewer for each.